opendnssec/SoftHSMv2/WIN32-NOTES.md

 Visual Studio 2010, 2012 or 2013 Desktop.

-OpenSSL in ssl directory at the same level, Botan in btn, CppUnit in cu, if you want Debug versions you need ssl+dbg, botand.{lib,dll} and cppunitd*.
+OpenSSL in ssl directory at the same level, Botan in btn, CppUnit in cu, if you want Debug versions you need ssl+dbg, botand.{lib,dll} (*) and cppunitd*.
 Note openssl.exe should be in the PATH for cryptotest.exe.
+(*) change LIBNAME in the Makefile.
+BTW --link-method=copy can help when the current user may not create symbolic links.

 win32+openssl and win32+botan, flags in config.h, solution file in softhsm2.